 Immediate Dentures

-The one downside to having these false teeth is that you will need to go for numerous follow-up appointments to have them adjusted as your gum structure changes while you heal.
+The one downside to having these false teeth is that you will need numerous follow-up appointments to adjust them as your gum structure changes while you heal.

 The Cost of Immediate Dentures